flninja12/python-things/README.md

 - transform

 ## Multitasking
-- Threading(perform better at shallow by wide ranged task)
+- Threading(perform better at shallow but wide ranged task)
 - Build Threads by for loop. each allocating a job.
 - Multiprocessing(perform better at complicated and slightly wide ranged task)
 - using nohub(using terminal to allocate tasks to each processor)